Learning how to sell on Instagram offers businesses of all sizes incredible opportunities to reach their target audiences and drive sales.

 We’ve also been seeing a lot of micro-influencers telling their followers to DM (direct message) them for a direct link to the product.
 This is a great way to drive people to your inbox, build relationships with your followers, and ultimately increase the chance of your posts showing up on their feeds.

-These are all great tactics to drive your customers to engage with your brand and to make sure you stay relevant with your audience.
+These are all great tactics to drive your customers to check out your product and to make sure you stay relevant with your audience.

 Shopify’s shopping feature integration is also a huge win for businesses on Instagram.
 According to Shopify and TechCrunch, “Instagram is already a ‘significant’ driver of Shopify merchant store traffic, so being able to convert said traffic right on the platform instead of round-tripping could result in a big boost of additional sales.”